JustinMoss/DelimitedParser/README.md

 # Assumptions
+  - Step 1:
-  - The 3 input files will be a known configured location, not supplied by the user
+    - The input files will be a known configured location, not supplied by the user
-  - The input rows will be in the same order, as defined
+    - The input rows will always be in the same order, as defined
     - There is no row header in the files
-  - In the API, the 'sort by FavoriteColor' will also want last name descending
+  - Step 2:
+    - The sorting endpoints will follow the same sorting logic as the Console app sorting logic